 Homeowners must agree to trade in the old non-certified wood appliance and replace with a new Energy Star certified gas furnace, geothermal, or EPA certified wood stove, hydronic heater, pellet stove or gas stove.

 Coal and cook stove replacements are not eligible for the program.

 Wood stoves or wood heaters in workshops, sheds, or garages, workplaces, commercial properties, rental properties, seasonal or vacation properties are not eligible to apply.

-New appliances, purchased with vouchers from this program, must be professionally installed in compliance with all relevant building and fire codes.
+New appliances, purchased with vouchers from this program, must be professionally installed by a program approved retailer in compliance with all relevant building and fire codes.
 “Do-it-yourself” installations are NOT eligible for reimbursement.